dymmond/esmerald/docs/index.md

 ### Custom Settings

-Separation of settings by enviromment is a must have these days and starting with default of Esmerald won't be enough for any application.
+Separation of settings by enviromment is a must have these days and starting with default of Esmerald will not be enough for any application.

-The [settings](./application/settings.md) are pydantic standard settings and therefore compatible with Esmerald.
+The settings are pydantic standard settings and therefore compatible with Esmerald.
 The system brings some defaults that can be used out-of-the-box but it's not mandatory to be used.
 The environment defaults to **production**.